• Skip to primary navigation

 Pesto Pasta ingredients on a table

-It is pretty simple to make this recipe.
-The basic steps are:
+It is pretty simple to make this delicious recipe.
+The basic steps to make this summer pasta salad are:

-Blend together the Garlic, Basil, Pine Nuts, Parmesan, Oil, Salt and Pepper.
+Blend (using a food processor or handheld stick) the Garlic, Basil, Pine Nuts, Parmesan, Oil, Salt and Pepper.

 Pesto ingredients in a measuring jug